tareq97/swam/examples/docs/coverage.md

 sudo mill cli.run coverage --cov-filter --seed 10 --covout /home/her/Desktop/without_wasi --wasi optin/test/resources/coverage-test/formal_data/Deconvolution-1D.wasm
 sudo mill cli.run coverage --cov-filter func-filter ^__original_main$ --function --covout /home/user/Desktop/ --wasi Deconvolution-1D.wasm

 After running the above command a separate folder "cov_results" is generated in the directory /home/user/Desktop.
 The coverage results are saved with a folder name of the wasm file appended with "_covreport".
+In this folder

 This folder contains the two files one is the coverage report and another one is showmap file.
 Example reports without Wasi